Daphniphyllum macropodum: Fossil record

 Among the middle Miocene Sarmatian palynoflora from the Lavanttal Basin Austria, researchers have firmly recognized Daphniphyllum fossil pollen.
 The sediment containing the Daphniphyllum fossil pollen had accumulated in a lowland wetland environment with various vegetation units of mixed evergreen/deciduous broadleaved/conifer forests surrounding the wetland basin.
 Key relatives of the fossil taxa found with Daphniphyllum are presently confined to humid warm temperate environments, suggesting a subtropical climate during the middle Miocene in Austria.

 Cultivation

 D. macropodum, like other species in the genus, can be grown as an ornamental evergreen shrub or small tree, when its main attractions are its large leaves and pink-flushed new growth.
 A sheltered situation in moist but well-drained soil is recommended.
 The newly emerged shoots are easily damaged by frost.
 Although growing to become a small tree in its natural habitat, in gardens it is more often found as a well-branched shrub.
 Propagation is by heel cuttings or fresh seed.

+Protection

+In South Korea, on Naejangsan, at the northernmost limit of their distribution in South Korea, a grove of these gulgeori trees (굴거리나무) is protected.